schmittjoaopedro/java-word-template-filler/README.md

 ## Guide to generate Word files with Java

-The Word document files generation is based on XML source files.
-In this example, the XML structure applied to the Word document template is presented below:
+Word document files generation is based on XML source files.
+In this example, the XML structure used to fill the Word document template is presented below:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>